racchouhan12/SelCukTestAutomation/ReadMe.md

     For Windows you might need to use
     1. set run=@foo
     2. mvn test -PRunTest
- 2. To run all scenarios use command : mvn test -PRunTest OR
+ 2. To run all scenarios use command : mvn test -PRunTest
- 3. mvn test -Dcucumber.options="--tags @foo" ("--tags [tag name]")

  ######  Note: In both cases scenarios with tags @wip or @failing will be ignored.